UCF/UCF-Alert-Plugin/readme.md

 This plugin provides a shortcode, helper functions, and default styles for displaying latest alerts from [ucf.edu/alert](https://ucf.edu/alert).
 It is written to work out-of-the-box for non-programmers, but is also extensible and customizable for developers.

+Note: jQuery is *required* for the JavaScript included with this plugin to work.

 ## Installation ##